This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the aggregate turnover of each of at least two of the undertakings concerned in the Greek market exceeds €5 million.

-While EU Regulation No. 139/2004 does not set any notification deadline and it is in the parties’ interest to move quickly in order to get clearance and implement the merger, notification in Greece must be made within 30 days of:
+Although EU Regulation No. 139/2004 does not set any notification deadline and it is in the parties’ interest to move quickly to get clearance and implement the merger, notification in Greece must be made within 30 days of:

 - the entry into an agreement;